Vinsteri/dev-academy-spring-2025-exercise/README.md

 - Most importantly dark mode ✔️

 ## things to improve
-- Search doesn't submit with enter key
-- Limit search to dates only
 - Read secretish values from environment variables
-- issue in the deployment where first query fails when loading the page for the first time.
-- Order negative streak column from 24 -> 0
 - Add ordering option to mobile card view

 # Instructions for running the project